deeplearning4j/deeplearning4j/continuousrestrictedboltzmannmachine.md

 K is number of times you run [contrastive divergence]({{ site.baseurl }}/glossary.html#contrastivedivergence).
 Each time contrastive divergence is run, it is a sample of the Markov chain.

-Composing the restricted boltzmann machine.
+Composing the restricted Boltzmann machine.
 A typical value of 1 is fine.

 ### initiating a continuous restricted Boltzmann machine